Home Apartments Transport The Area Athens Guide Parking Blog

 🛴 Scooters (Lime) — easy, but be careful

-I personally don't ride them — scooters are just not my thing.
-My husband, on the other hand, loves them.
-They really are practical for short hops around the center, and Lime is the most reliable operator in Athens.
-One important warning: Greek drivers often don't really register scooters, so stay to the side, wear a helmet if you can, and avoid the big avenues.
+I personally don't ride them — I'm not very good with scooters.
+My husband, though, loves them.
+They are very practical for short distances around the center and Lime is the most reliable operator in Athens.
+You do need to be careful: drivers do not always pay much attention to scooters, so stay to the side, wear a helmet if you can, and avoid the big avenues.

 Lime e-scooters in Athens All Athens